 You can book a seat online but it is not guaranteed to secure your spot.
 There are several offices/bus stations in downtown Amman that JETT stops by so double-check ahead of time which bus stops you will be departing from.
 The four stations (that I’m aware of) are:

 - 7th Circle

-Journey time is around 3.5-4 hours.
+Journey time is from Amman to Petra and vice-versa around 3.5-4 hours.
 You will arrive at Petra around 10-10:30AM.
 These daily bus only depart once from Amman and once from Petra, so do not miss your bus.

 Read More: How Much Does it Cost to Travel in Jordan?

 You can take the same bus back to Amman.
 The bus departs at 4:30PM in front of the souvenir shops.
 You need to walk over to the parking lot that has all the tour buses, spot the blue one that says JETT on it and buy your ticket.
 If you need to purchase your ticket separately, you can buy the return ticket directly from the driver.
 He will give you a slip and assign you a seat number.

 2. Take a Public Minibus / Shuttle from Amman (JD1.50-5)